-Under the Round 3 process, The Crown Estate identified nine development zones, and the aim is that they will have the generation capacity to deliver a quarter of the UK’s total electricity needs by 2020.
+Under the Round 3 process, The Crown Estate identified nine development zones, and the aim was that they would have the generation capacity to deliver a quarter of the UK’s total electricity needs by 2020.

 In January 2010, Forewind was announced as development partner for Dogger Bank, the largest of the Round 3 zones.

-As development partner for Dogger Bank, Forewind has the objective to achieve consent for an agreed target installed capacity of 9GW of offshore wind farm projects by 2020.
+As development partner for Dogger Bank, Forewind has now achieved consent for an installed capacity of 4.8GW of offshore wind farm projects.

-This figure equates to almost 10 per cent of the UK’s projected electricity requirements.
+This figure equates to almost five per cent of the UK’s projected electricity requirements.
 If fully developed, it is likely to be the world’s largest offshore wind project.

 Definition: forewind, noun (nautical) a favourable wind